Pranitha-Palle/Applying-filter-to-the-image-using-Matlab/README.md

 ### Table of Contents:

-1.Reading the image.
+1) Reading the image.
-2.Displaying the image.
+2) Displaying the image.
-3.Applying cbcr Filter to the image.
+3) Applying cbcr Filter to the image.
-4.Displaying the New image.
+4) Displaying the New image.
-5.Saving the New Image.
+5) Saving the New Image.